pal-paul/go-pg-sql/README.md

-# go-pg-sqlfile
-Execute sql files to postgresql database
+# execute scripts files to a postgresql database